 Students who wish to work as tutors are encouraged to apply early each semester.
-Tutors must maintain a 3.0 GPA, have an instructor's recommendation and receive training each semester to ensure the quality of services offered.
-The main Tutoring & Study Center is located in the Continuing Education Building and they can be reached at 361-572-6473.
-Further information is available on the VC website at www.victoriacollete.edu/tutoringcenter.
+Tutors must maintain a 3.0 GPA, have an instructor's recommendation and participate in CRLA training each semester to ensure the quality of services offered.
+Further information is available on the Tutoring Services Web site.